psiphi75/SailBoatSim/AI.md

             },
             apparentWind: {
                 speed: [Number: The speed of the apparent wind in m/s]
-                // NOTE: Wind direction is reported by the direction from which it originates. https://en.wikipedia.org/wiki/Wind_direction
-                heading: [Number: The heading of the apparent wind in degrees relative to true North (-180 ...
+                heading: [Number: Where the apparent wind is going to, in degrees relative to true North (-180 ...
 180)]
                 // But when calculated relative to the boat, the headingToBoat is the direction of the wind (not source)
                 headingToBoat: [Number: The heading of the apparent wind in degrees relative to the boat (-180 ...
 180)] },